crayton1995/Moodle-Front-end/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

 ## Get Dependencies
-run 'npm install' if it is your first time downloading the project.
+run `npm install` if it is your first time downloading the project.

 ## Development server